HireMeDeveloper/IrishIndependentWordle/README.txt

         This is temporary, and can be removed by removing the event listeners for the space bar.
     The current stats menu has hardcoded stats.
         These dummy stats come from the Examples for the populateStatistics() and populateDistribution() functions starting on line 63
+    When it comes to implementing the document into an iframe, I made some updates to better scale the width with smaller screen sizes.
+        I have had the best luck when using vh for the height instead of pixel counts, but this might not be ideal for your setup.
+        These is an example included within the iframe.html Let we know if you have futher issues, as I am not testing under the same conditions as you.

 Questions:
     Ive implemented the replay button, and it currently appears after completing the current puzzle.